Florida man convicted in parking lot shooting of black man

-(AP) - A white Florida man who told detectives he had a "pet peeve" about illegal parking in handicapped spots was convicted late Friday of manslaughter for the fatal shooting of an unarmed black man in a dispute over a handicapped spot.
+A white Florida man who told detectives he had a "pet peeve" about illegal parking in handicapped spots was convicted late Friday of manslaughter for the fatal shooting of an unarmed black man outside a convenience store.

+Michael Drejka, Florida 'stand your ground' shooter charged with manslaughter, Photo Date: 8/13/2018 / Photo: Pinellas County Sheriff's Office / (MGN)

-Six jurors deliberated for six hours before convicting Michael Drejka for the July 19, 2018, death of Markeis McGlockton.
+Six jurors deliberated for six hours in Clearwater before convicting Michael Drejka for the July 19, 2018, death of Markeis McGlockton.
 Drejka, who could get 30 years, looked down after the verdict was read then wiped his brow with a blue handkerchief.
 The 49-year-old Drejka was ordered held without bond until his sentencing in October.
 He stared straight ahead as he was handcuffed and led out of the courtroom.
-Members of McGlockton's family could be heard weeping behind him.

 The verdict came about a half-hour after jurors sent out a note saying they were confused by the state's self-defense law.
 Circuit Judge Joseph Bulone told them all he could do is reread it for them.